TdfGomes/UdaciCards/README.md

 This app was tested on android and iOS devices.

-You can execute this project by cloning or downloading the git repository `https://github.com/kukkuraghu/flashcards.git`.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## Steps to install :

-* Clone or download this git repository to readable folder
+* Clone or download [this git repository](https://github.com/TiagoGomesDesign/UdaciCards) to readable folder
   * Execute `yarn install`
   * Execute `yarn start`
   * Then use an emulator or device with Expo to test out the app.